enthought/traits/docs/source/traits_user_manual/notification.rst

    * - Example
      - Meaning
+   * - ``"*"``
+       Matches all traits on the current object.
+A change to any trait will trigger notifications.
    * - ``"foo.+updated"``
      - Matches any trait on the *foo* that has a metadata attribute named *updated*.
 Changes on those traits and changes on *foo* will trigger